 The number of issued shares is generally not limited.
 The shares can be acquired by the depositary.
-They will be issued by the depositary for the issue price, equalling the net asset value per share ("Share Value") plus an issue mark-up if any, which might be incurred for the respective asset class.
+They will be issued by the depositary for the issue price, equalling the net asset value per share ("Share Value") plus an issue markup if any, which might be incurred for the respective asset class.
 The calculation of the net asset value is explained in the section "Shares", subsection "Issue and redemption price".
 In addition, an acquisition is possible through the brokerage of third parties for which additional costs may be incurred.
 The Company reserves the right to partly or fully discontinue the issuance of shares temporarily or permanently.

-No minimum investment sums are set for share classes R and RC.
-For other share classes, the respectively set minimum investment sums are shown in the overview of the share classes at the end of this prospectus.
+No minimum investment sum is set for share class R. For other share classes, the respectively set minimum investment sums are shown in the overview of the share classes at the end of this prospectus.
 The Company may deviate from the set minimum investment sums on the basis of corresponding agreements.